Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

 \subsection{Initial Noise-based Watermarking}

-Initial noise-based watermarking represents a groundbreaking advancement.
-Unlike fine-tuning-based watermarking, it integrates the watermark directly into the first step of the image generation process.
-The core concept behind these methods leverages the fundamental structure of diffusion models, which begin image generation from a randomly sampled initial noise, typically sampling from a Gaussian distribution denoted as $\mathbf{z}_{T}$ (as illustrated in Section \cref{sec:dm}).
-Initial noise-based watermarking subtly modifies the initial noise to encode a watermark pattern, which is shown in \cref{fig:initialnoisewatermark}.
-The embedded watermark is then propagated through the iterative denoising process, guiding the generation trajectory to preserve the watermark.
-For detection, these methods typically involve an inverse diffusion process (e.g., DDIM inversion~\cite{song2020denoising}) to reconstruct an approximation of the initial noise from the generated image, followed by an analysis of the reconstructed noise for the embedded pattern or comparison with known keys.
+Initial noise-based watermarking represents a significant advancement in in-generation watermarking techniques.
+Unlike fine-tuning-based watermarking, it embeds the message directly at the initial stage of the image generation process.
+The core idea leverages the intrinsic structure of diffusion models, which synthesize images by progressively denoising an initial noise sample, typically drawn from a standard Gaussian distribution denoted as $\mathbf{z}_{T}$ (as described in \Cref{sec:dm}).
+At the pipeline level, this class of methods sets $\Lambda=\mathbf{z}_T$, freezes all other parameters as in \Cref{eq:fine-tune_pipe}, and does not require any additional DNNs to implement the watermark encoder or extractor.

+Initial noise-based watermarking subtly modifies the initial noise to embed the message or a distinctive watermark pattern, as shown in \Cref{fig:initialnoisewatermark}.
+The watermarked $\mathbf{z}_T$ is then propagated through the iterative denoising process, influencing the generation trajectory such that the watermark persists in the final output.
+For watermark verification, these methods generally perform an inverse diffusion process (e.g., DDIM~\cite{song2020denoising} or DPM-Solver$++$~\cite{lu2025dpm,hong2024exact}) to reconstruct an exact approximation of the watermarked initial noise from the generated image.
+The recovered noise is subsequently analyzed for the embedded pattern or compared against original messages to verify the watermark’s presence and authenticity.
+As shown in \Cref{fig:taxonomy_ai_wm}, depending on how the intial noise modification is introduced, existing approaches can be broadly categorized into direct embedding, iterative embedding, and key-based embedding frameworks, each offering different trade-offs in robustness, security, and design complexity.